ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 )
 ```

-### Shameless pressure to improve highcharter
+### Future directions

+I got suggestions to include FAO data to be easily be able to compare volumes and values of crop/commodity groups.
+The problem is that COMTRADE and FAO group their data in different categories,

+We are in the middle of creating the [Product Space](https://en.wikipedia.org/wiki/The_Product_Space) for the Harmonized System rev. 2007 but we are having some problems to remove edges and obtaining an effective network visualization.
+The idea is to provide a visualization that accounts for products not included in the networks used both by the Atlas and the Observatory which use Harmonized System rev. 1992.

-Joshua is not (yet) a member of rOpenSci, he contributed to cleaning the data back in 2017, but please help me pressing him to send highcharter for reviewing by giving RT to [this tweet](https://twitter.com/pachamaltese/status/1122972995138609158).
+We're using the highcharter package for the dashboard.
+Please help me pressing  [Joshua Kunst](https://github.com/jbkunst/) to send highcharter for rOpenSci peer reviewing by giving RT to [this tweet](https://twitter.com/pachamaltese/status/1122972995138609158).
+Highcharter has a restricted license and at some point an alternative was to complete porting D3plus to R, and we are stuck with the htmlwidget resizing method.

+If you are interested in contributing to this project send us a [tweet](https://twitter.com/opentradestats) or an [email](mailto:contact@tradestatistics.io).
+We'd also like to read ideas not listed here.